olistrik/goskew/README.md

 TODO: Explain how this works and add diagrams.

 Print the caliangle calibration triangle found in docs.
-Make sure that a side is aligned to an axis, Perferably the X axis. the triangle should also be exactly 100mm wide, if you print it at a different size, remember to specify this with the `--ref` option.
+Make sure that a side is aligned to an axis, Perferably the X axis.
+You can print the triangle at whatever size you like, the bigger the better.

 Measure each of the sides using callipers or any other accurate method.
 The base is whichever side is aligned to an axis.
 You ideally want as many significant figures as possible.